Global Health Initiative

 The 7 GHI principles, which HHS also sees as its key priorities are:

-- Improve metrics, monitoring, and evaluation.
+- Improving metrics, monitoring, and evaluation throughout the program process.

 The Global Health Initiative Today